VanillaViking/EPM-Project-Research-Narrative/assignment2.typ

 = Project B: Google Glass

 Google glass is a family of smart glasses produced by Google.
 It's main features were a heads up display, a built-in camera and Internet connectivity through natural language voice commands.
 It was developed by Google X, a facility within google that was focused on improving commodities by a factor of 10, through efforts called "moonshots".
-The product was launched in 2014, however pulled from the market by 2015 @whygoogleglassfailed.
+The product was launched in 2014, however pulled from the market by 2015 @investopedia.

 The purpose of Google Glass was to take a leap forward in the way humans interact with technology, and provide a more seamless and hands-free way to interact with the internet, by integrating it directly into smart glasses.
 However, the product ultimately failed due to underwhelming sales and negative customer reception @screenrantgoogleglass.

-// relevance to discipline
 The google glass project is relevant to the discipline of software engineering as it is a project that marks the importance of requirements elicitation and implementation for software-embedded systems.
 Often times, the software can make the difference between a project successfully meeting requirements and a project failing to satisfy stakeholders.
 In the case of Google glass, lack-luster software contributed to the poor execution of the Google Glass project.

+#figure(
+  image("google-glass.png", width: 30%),
+  caption: [Google glass],
+) <raspi>

 == Why Google Glass Failed

 Google glass, as a product of the Google X facility was a "moonshot" product, which caused the expectations out of the product to be unrealistically high.
 This negatively impacted the retail of the product in many ways.
+The google glass launched with a luxurious price of \$1,500 despite costing less than \$200 to manufacture @computerworld.
+It was marketed by Google as a luxury item for a specific niche of fashion, which indicated poor requirements gathering of what customers truly want out of smart glasses.
+The product was also greatly over-marketed before it's release.
+The glass was advertised to augment experiences, with the demo in 2012 featuring skydiving, biking and many other activities, which in reality it was not capable of doing @investopedia.
+It is important to a project's success that it is appropriately marketed, so that it reaches the intended audience.
+Customers also expressed privacy concerns of having a camera built into the glass that users might wear for most of the day, further indicating poor requirements analysis of the end user.

+== Learnings
-Firstly, the google glass launched with a luxurious price of \$1,500.
+The google glass project was a failure due to sub-optimal planning of

 = Project C:
 = Project D:
-= Project E:

 #bibliography("ref.bib", style: "apa")